Choose your preferred currency.

-Situated right in the heart of Athens Suitas is just 30 metres away from the entrance of the Ancient Agora and the Acropolis.
-Monastiraki Metro Station and Thiseio Train Station are both at 150 metres.
+Located right in the heart of Athens Suitas is just 98 feet away from the entrance of the Ancient Agora and the Acropolis.
+Monastiraki Metro Station and Thiseio Train Station are both at 492 feet.
 Free WiFi is available throughout.

-DL-Hospitality@Adrianou 7 offers elegant self-catering accommodation in Athens just 100 metres from Ancient Agora of Athens.
+DL-Hospitality@Adrianou 7 offers elegant self-catering accommodations in Athens just 328 feet from Ancient Agora of Athens.
 It opens to a balcony offering views over the Acropolis.
 Free high-speed WiFi is provided.

-Featuring 2 balconies with Acropolis view and set 100 metres from Ancient Agora of Athens Live Life Andrianou offers accommodation in the middle of Athens.
+Featuring 2 balconies with Acropolis view and set 328 feet from Ancient Agora of Athens Live Life Andrianou offers accommodations in the middle of Athens.
 Monastiraki and Thisio metro stations are 5 minutes walk from the property.

 The Temple of Hephaestus, also known as the Hephaesteum or the Theseion, is an ancient Greek temple in Athens.
 It is located on the northwest side of the Agora and is dedicated to Hephaestus, the god of fire, forge and metalworking.
 It is one of the best preserved temples from antiquity and dates back to 449 B.C.
 The building was designed by Ictinus and Callicrates, two architects who were responsible for some of the most important monuments of Classical Athens.